 Still skeptical?
 For the past 24 years, sales leaders and salespeople have told me that when they receive an introduction to a prospect, they close business at least 50 percent of the time (most say 70 to 90 percent).

 Here’s how the numbers add up (a conservative estimate) if your goal is to get 20 new clients:

 - Half of them make perfect introductions for you.
 (The rest can’t think of anyone right now, or maybe your relationship isn’t as strong as you thought.
 Bummer.)

 - With a 50-percent conversion rate, you soon have 20 new customers.

 Your team knows a lot of people, who in turn know a lot of people.
-So, why aren’t they getting referrals?
-Consider the following:
+So, why aren’t they getting referrals at scale?

 1. Who Are They Asking?

 Your team hasn’t identified everyone they know.
 Their job is not to evaluate whether people would be great referral sources.
 Their job is to get their contact lists together.
 Your job as a sales leader is to help them understand that everyone knows someone, and referrals often come from the most unexpected places.